The Archive as Project

 • using an external API – Hypothesis – we were able to add device-agnostic annotation features to our stack.
 Hypothesis is not yet ready for the general user, but it is the most developed web annotation tool available today

-In November and December, we organized a public seminar dedicated to web publications at the Krytyka Polityczna think tank in Warsaw, Poland.
+In November and December 2022, we organized a public seminar, Digital Publications Today, dedicated to web publications at the Krytyka Polityczna think tank in Warsaw, Poland.
 Out of the seminar, the PubLab Collective arose.
 Contact us if you are interested!

-The School, a world – interactive observation document
+The School, a World – interactive observational documentary

 Sławek runs through the fields with a metal detector.
 Marzena is browsing Facebook in the barn.
 Adam with a bending barbell breaks the world record in weightlifting.
 Only cows still go to school.
 Where?
 In Chlebiotki, a small village in Poland.